General Statement of Policy

 Competent people will be appointed to assist management in meeting the Club’s statutory duties including specialists from outside the Club.

-This policy will be regularly monitored at the 4 committee meetings per year to ensure that the objectives are achieved.
+This policy will be regularly monitored at the four Board meetings per year to ensure that the objectives are achieved.
 It will be reviewed and, if necessary, revised in the light of legislative or organisational changes.

 The Club and the games’ governing body, the Tennis and Rackets Association hold a current public liability insurance policy to mitigate against any unforeseen event not covered elsewhere within this policy.